web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 ### Discord Mobile Share

 I have an iPhone, and will have to discover how to do this with Android.
 However, I hope it's rather intuitive, once you think of it.

-Here I'm visiting [Dev.to](https://dev.to) on my smoke break, and find some useful content, almost always.

 I had to enable sharing to discord, and you might have to do the same type of thing with android.
 Once you've set up the sharing integration, then it's simple to do, on the go.